EdelJeti/apollo/README.md

 # apollo
-# try tto sync Visual Studio Code with github
+# try to sync Visual Studio Code with github